Skip to content

 Cordyceps: An Ancient Remedy for Modern Breathwork

 Cordyceps is not a new discovery.
-It was historically used to treat respiratory illnesses, fatigue, and poor circulation, especially in high-altitude regions where oxygen levels are low.
+It was historically used to support respiratory illnesses, fatigue, and poor circulation, especially in high-altitude regions where oxygen levels are low.
 Its resurgence is due to a combination of scientific validation and renewed appreciation for breath-based practices.

 As Oli Genn-Bash, founder of The Fungi Consultant, explains: